 User Experience Metrics

-Satisfaction (NPS, surveys, support feedback)
+Satisfaction signals (NPS, in-app surveys, support feedback)

-Effectiveness (error rates, task success)
+Effectiveness indicators (error rates, failed actions, and task success rates)

 Business Metrics

-Revenue per customer
+Revenue per customer and account expansion

 Customer acquisition cost (CAC)